-(a) Wealth definitions
+- (a) Wealth definition

-- (b) Welfare definitions
+- (b) Welfare definition

-- (c) Scarcity definitions
+- (c) Scarcity definition

-- (d) Growth definitions
+- (d) Growth definition

-Wealth definitions:
+- (a) Wealth definitions:

-Almost classical economists followed wealth definition.
+Almost all the classical economists followed wealth definitions.
 It is mostly associated with J.B.
-Say and Adam smith.
-Adam smith was called "Father of economics".
-The name of book written by Adam smith is "An enquiry into the nature and causes of Wealth of nations", (1776).
-Adam Smith delinked the economics from political economy and he explained It in a scientific manner.
+Say and Adam Smith.
+Adam Smith was called "Father of Economics".
+The name of the book written by Adam Smith is "An Enquiry into the Nature and Causes of Wealth of Nations" (1776).
+Adam Smith delinked the economics from political economy and he explained it in a scientific manner.